 SIGMA fp wins GOOD DESIGN Gold Award.
 Here are the video specs!

 Sigma is an incredible company from Japan known for producing some beautiful lenses for DSLR cameras.
 They even have a DSLR if their own on the market right now with some stunning reviews for photographers, the SD1 Merrill.
-But this article isn’t about DSLR photography or a DSLR camera for that matter.
-We got curious about Sigma when we heard about the Sigma FP.
+But this article isn’t about lenses or DSLR photography or even a DSLR camera.
+In this article, we get curious about the Sigma FP’s video specs!

 The latest release from Sigma and their second camera currently on the market.
 The Sigma FP.
 The Sigma FP is pretty special, or at least it sounds pretty special.
 I haven’t had the chance to use one.
 The Sigma FP is the world’s smallest full-frame camera with interchangeable lenses.
 The Sigma SF comes ready for L-Mount and has the option of one or two converters allowing its full use of SA-L and EF-L DSLR lenses, and use of EF-L or PL-L cine lenses.